NextFaze/power-adapters/README.md

 </com.nextfaze.poweradapters.data.widget.DataLayout>
 ```

-Now you need to connect to your `DataLayout` and `RecyclerView` in Java code:
+The `DataLayout` observes state changes of the `Data` to know when to update the view visibility.
+Connecting to your `DataLayout` and `RecyclerView` in Java code:

 ```
 @Override